 Once you have identified which of these three learning modalities – visual, auditory, or kinesthetic – most strongly helps each students learn, you can give them tips about how to learn and study more effectively.

-All About Learning Modalities
+This post is part of the series: All About Learning Modalities

 - Identifying Learning Modalities: Characteristics of Visual, Auditory, and Kinesthetic Learners